-As well as proving effective in pain relief, a number of TENS units also come with massage programs.
+As well as providing effective pain relief, a number of TENS units also come with massage programs.

-TechCare’s Plus 24 is a great example of this with program names that have been derived from massage techniques such as kneading, Swedish and scraping.
+TechCare’s Plus 24 is a great example of this, with program names that have been derived from massage techniques such as kneading, Swedish and scraping.

-Electrodes are attached to the body and can be moved to target the pain, making it a low risk treatment option.
+Electrodes are attached to the body and can be moved to target the source of the discomfort, making it a low risk treatment option.

 However you should still speak to your health professional before commencing treatment.

-13) Use at Home
+13: Use at Home

-If you suffer from daily pain, a treatment option you can use in the comfort of your home is certainly desirable and an obvious benefit.
+If you suffer from daily pain, a treatment option you can use in the comfort of your own home is certainly desirable and an obvious benefit.

-TENS units are also small, meaning they don’t take up much room in your home or your bag!
+TENS devices are also small, meaning they don’t take up much room in your home or your bag!

 Inversion tables or massage chairs require you to make room in your home, whereas a TENS machine can simply be stored away in a drawer.

-Anyone suffering from daily pain knows that you need treatment not just in the comfort of your own home but while out of the home too.
+Anyone suffering from daily pain knows that you need treatment not just in the comfort of your own home but while out of the home, too.

 TENS units can be worn and used discreetly whether you’re at home or work, making it a realistic daily treatment option.

-17) Simple to use
+17: Simple to Use

 The cost of a TENS unit varies widely however typically it costs between $20 and $200 depending on the specification.

-Purchased over the counter (OTC)
+20: Purchased over the Counter (OTC)

 There’s no need to get a prescription for most TENS machines as they can purchased over the counter and online from a number of different outlets.